coopcycle/coopcycle-docs/pt-BR/customer/index.md

 ---
-lang: en
+lang: pt-BR
-title: Customer's guide
+title: Guia do Cliente
 ref: customer-home
 nav_order: 5
 ---

-# Customer's guide
+# Guia do cliente

-Welcome to the customer's guide for the CoopCycle platform.
+Bem-vindo ao guia do cliente da plataforma CoopCycle.

-## Customer's guide on the website
+## Guia do cliente no site

-## Customer's guide on the app
+## Guia do cliente no aplicativo